Muddz/StyleableToast/README.md

 ## Android StyleableToast

-An Android library that takes the standard Android Toast to the next level with a variety of styling options that gives your app and user experience that little extra unique feeling!
-Style your toast either by code or in styles.xml!
+An Android library that takes the standard Android `Toast` to the next level with many styling options that gives your app and user experience an extra unique feeling!
+Style your `Toast` either by code or in styles.xml!

 <a href="https://github.com/Muddz/StyleableToast/raw/master/demo.apk">Download the demo.apk</a>